imantung/imantung.github.io/gist/concepts/devops.md

 ### High Availability

 HA = High Availability = No Downtime, Always available

+SPOF = Single Point of Failure = If it fails, will stop the entire system from working

 RPO = Recovery Point Objective = How much data can we loose